emrgnt-cmplxty/automata/automata/docs/core/agent/agent_max_iter_error.rst

 Overview
 --------

-This error is raised to indicate that the ``AutomataOpenAIAgent`` has reached its maximum number of iterations before producing an expected result.
+This error is raised to indicate that the ``OpenAIAutomataAgent`` has reached its maximum number of iterations before producing an expected result.
 It is typically encountered during the ``run()`` method execution of the agent.
 The error is a subclass of